 - Be careful of strangers and don’t give up too much information.
 People will act friendly and they will try to get as much out of you as possible to decide if you are a good target for them.
 I’ve noticed this behavior a lot in South America.
 Jamaica is also known for their “friendly locals” who made a habit of courting foreign women.

 - If you need to use an ATM, do that during the day when there are people around.
-Check first if the ATM looks ok and that there aren’t any foreign devices installed on it that can trap your card or record your actions.
+Check first if the ATM looks ok and that there aren’t any foreign devices installed on it.
+There are all sorts of devices that can trap your card or record your actions.

 - Stay on your feet if disaster strikes and be prepared to act.
 When commotion starts, most people will not resist the urge of checking it out and they will end up becoming a victim.
 Move to safety if chaos ensues, and don’t be a hero.
 Especially if you are in unfamiliar territory.